mhaji44/titanic-sql-data-audit/README.md

 FROM patients
 GROUP BY embarked;

--- Age group categorization (Adult vs Child)
+-- Age group categorisation (Adult vs Child)
 SELECT age,
 	CASE
 		WHEN age >= 18 THEN 'Adult'